 7.2.1 The number of risers at entry steps may be varied by grade and design.
-Entry steps will be constructed of concrete in exposed aggregate finish.
-Entry step color shall be charcoal.
+Entry steps will be constructed of concrete will have an exposed aggregate finish on at least the riser portion of the step.

 7.3 Retaining Walls